Skip to main content

 The first step is to choose your plants and the type of system you want to use.
 Certain plants have an easier time growing hydroponically than others, so take your time deciding.
 Some simple ones to start with are spider plants, pothos, mint, and lettuce, but those are by no means the only good ones to start with!
 Don’t forget to measure out how much space you have, as that will impact the size and potentially the type of system you get.

 There are several types of systems, each with its own pros and cons.
 If you plan on growing just one plant, then you don’t need a system and can grow your plant in a regular container of water, as long as you care for it properly.
-However, when growing multiple plants, it becomes more economic to have a system.
+However, when growing multiple plants, it becomes more economical to have a system.

 Types of systems